Bothrops erythromelas: Etymology

-The specific name, erythromelas, is from the Ancient Greek words έρυθρός (érythrós), meaning "red", and μέλας (mélas), meaning "black", referring to this snakes coloration.
+The specific name, erythromelas, is from the Ancient Greek words έρυθρός (érythrós), meaning "red", and μέλας (mélas), meaning "black", referring to this snake's coloration.

 Geographic range

 It is found in the Brazilian states of Alagoas, Bahia, Ceará, Maranhão, Minas Gerais, Paraíba, Pernambuco, Piauí, Rio Grande do Norte, and Sergipe.

-The type locality is "near Joazeiro, State of Bahia, Brazil".
+The type locality is "near Juazeiro, State of Bahia, Brazil".

 Description

 Adults may attain a total length of 54 cm, which includes a tail 6.5 cm long.
 Can grow to a maximum of about 0.85 cm.

 Dorsally, B. erythromelas is reddish brown, with a double series of black or dark brown triangular markings, which may be alternating or opposite.
 The head is dark brown on the top and sides, with some darker markings.
 Ventrally, it is yellowish, speckled with brown, and with dark spots extending from the sides of the ventrals onto the first two dorsal rows.
 Eyes are moderately large in size, with vertically elliptical pupils.